Parity-time symmetry in a flat band system: Introduction

-Using a quasi-one-dimensional (quasi-1D) Lieb lattice (see Fig.~\ref{fig:schematic}) and a half-gain-half-loss perturbation overlapping with its degenerate states, we show in this report that two different scenarios of thresholdless $\cal PT$ symmetry breaking can take place, depending on whether the degeneracy $N$ in the flat band is even or odd.
-When $N$ is odd, all but one flat band modes enter the $\cal PT$-broken phase at infinitesimal strength of $\cal T$-breaking perturbation.
-They form two $(N-1)/2$ degenerate branches, each confined strictly to either the gain half or the loss half of the lattice, and their non-Hermicity equals that of the $\cal T$-breaking perturbation, which we denote by $\tau$.
-When $N$ is even, all flat band modes experience thresholdless $\cal PT$ breaking, but now they exhibit four branches.
-Two of them are ($N/2-1$) degenerate and have the same properties as those in the $N$-odd case.
-The remaining two form a $\cal PT$-symmetric doublet, and they are pinned at the symmetry plane $x=0$, with exponential tails in both the gain and the loss halves.
-Surprisingly, we find that this localization is not due to the half-gain-half-loss nature of the $\cal PT$-symmetric perturbation as previously found \cite{PRA11}, but rather a result of its point defect at $x=0$ to satisfy the $\cal PT$ symmetry.
+Using a quasi-one-dimensional (quasi-1D) Lieb lattice (see Fig.~\ref{fig:schematic}) and \cc{a half-gain-half-loss perturbation (including its variant, the ``V" configuration to be introduced below)}, we show in this paper that two different scenarios of thresholdless $\cal PT$ symmetry breaking can take place, depending on whether the degeneracy $N$ in the flat band is even or odd.
+When $N$ is odd, all but one flat band modes enter the $\cal PT$-broken phase at the infinitesimal strength of the $\cal PT$-symmetric perturbation.
+They form two $(N-1)/2$ degenerate branches, each confined strictly to either the gain half or the loss half of the lattice, and their non-Hermicity equals the strength of the $\cal PT$-symmetric perturbation, which we denote by $\tau$. \cc{The remaining flat band mode experiences an exceptional point of order 3 \cite{Graefe}, via the coupling with two dispersive band modes.} When $N$ is even, all flat band modes experience thresholdless $\cal PT$ breaking, but now they exhibit four branches.
+Two branches are ($N/2-1$) degenerate and have the same properties as those in the $N$-odd case.
+There is only one mode in each of the remaining two branches, and they form a $\cal PT$-symmetric doublet, pinned at the symmetry plane ($x=0$) with exponential tails in both the gain and the loss halves.
+Surprisingly, we find that this localization is not due to the half-gain-half-loss nature of the $\cal PT$-symmetric perturbation as previously found \cite{PRA11}, but rather a result of the point defect at $x=0$ of this perturbation to satisfy the $\cal PT$ symmetry.
 Therefore, this spatial profile is insensitive to both $\tau$ and the system size when $N$ is large, and it can be reproduced in the underlying Hermitian system at $\tau=0$.
 Using a degenerate perturbation theory, we derive this localization length and the rate these doublet states acquire non-Hermicity.
-Finally, we show that the presence of weak disorder has a strong effect on modes in the dispersive bands but not on those in the flat band.
-The finite $\cal PT$-transition thresholds of the former are smoothed out, while the thresholdless $\cal PT$ breaking of the latter is largely preserved.
-In addition, the flat band modes response in completely different ways to increasing $\cal T$-breaking perturbation when there is disorder.
-The $\cal T$-breaking perturbation has little effect on them if they are already localized to either half of the lattice.
-Otherwise the perturbation forces them to pick a side, unless they are the doublet states, which evolve from Anderson localized states \cite{Anderson} to those pinned by the point defect at $x=0$.
-We note that different from Refs.~\cite{Makris_prl08,Zhen}, the system we consider here has a flat band \textit{before} the $\cal T$-breaking perturbation is introduced, instead of being the result of $\cal PT$-symmetry breaking.